MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-setfirmwareenvironmentvariablew.md

 Starting with Windows 10, version 1803, Universal Windows apps can read and write UEFI firmware variables.
-See <a href="https://msdn.microsoft.com/en-us/library/Mt829375(v=VS.85).aspx">Access UEFI firmware variables from a Universal Windows App</a>for details.
+See <a href="base.access_uefi_firmware_variables_from_a_universal_windows_app">Access UEFI firmware variables from a Universal Windows App</a>for details.

 Starting with Windows 10, version 1803, reading UEFI firmware variables is also supported from User-Mode Driver Framework (UMDF) drivers.
 Writing UEFI firmware variables from UMDF drivers is not supported.

 To write a firmware environment variable, the user account that the app is running under must have the <a href="https://msdn.microsoft.com/library/windows/desktop/bb530716(v=vs.85).aspx">SE_SYSTEM_ENVIRONMENT_NAME</a> privilege.
-A Universal Windows app must be run from an administrator account and follow the requirements outlined in <a href="https://msdn.microsoft.com/en-us/library/Mt829375(v=VS.85).aspx">Access UEFI firmware variables from a Universal Windows App</a>.
+A Universal Windows app must be run from an administrator account and follow the requirements outlined in <a href="base.access_uefi_firmware_variables_from_a_universal_windows_app">Access UEFI firmware variables from a Universal Windows App</a>.

 The exact set of firmware environment variables is determined by the boot firmware.
 The location of these environment variables is also specified by the firmware.
 For example, on a UEFI-based system, NVRAM contains firmware environment variables that specify system boot settings.
 For information about specific variables used, see the <a href="http://go.microsoft.com/fwlink/p/?linkid=183072">UEFI specification</a>.
 For more information about UEFI and Windows, see <a href="http://go.microsoft.com/fwlink/p/?linkid=183071">UEFI and Windows</a>.

 Firmware variables are not supported on a legacy BIOS-based system.
 The <b>SetFirmwareEnvironmentVariable</b> function will always fail on a legacy BIOS-based system, or if Windows was installed using legacy BIOS on a system that supports both legacy BIOS and UEFI.
 To identify these conditions, call the function with a dummy firmware environment name such as an empty string ("") for the <i>lpName</i> parameter and a dummy GUID such as "{00000000-0000-0000-0000-000000000000}" for the <i>lpGuid</i> parameter.
 On a legacy BIOS-based system, or on a system that supports both legacy BIOS and UEFI where Windows was installed using legacy BIOS, the function will fail with  ERROR_INVALID_FUNCTION.
 On a UEFI-based system, the function will  fail with an error specific to the firmware, such as ERROR_NOACCESS, to indicate that the dummy GUID namespace does not exist.

-<b>SetFirmwareEnvironmentVariable</b> is the user-mode equivalent of the <a href="https://msdn.microsoft.com/library/windows/hardware/jj151554">ExSetFirmwareEnvironmentVariable</a> kernel-mode routine.
+<b>SetFirmwareEnvironmentVariable</b> is the user-mode equivalent of the <a href="https://msdn.microsoft.com/04447D92-EB9E-400B-A018-E70B186EA3DB">ExSetFirmwareEnvironmentVariable</a> kernel-mode routine.